Skip to main content

 What Are the Neuroendocrine Consequences of Circadian Misalignment?

-The is organized around rhythmic, pulsatile hormone release, which is orchestrated by the central circadian clock in the SCN.
+The endocrine system is organized around rhythmic, pulsatile hormone release, which is orchestrated by the central circadian clock in the SCN.
 Studies on shift workers provide a compelling model for understanding the consequences of chronic circadian misalignment.
 In these individuals, the primary sleep-related GH pulse is significantly blunted or absent.

 While the body attempts to compensate with smaller, unpredictable pulses during waking hours, the overall 24-hour secretory pattern is fundamentally disrupted.
 The total amount of GH secreted over 24 hours may remain similar, but the loss of the large, restorative nocturnal pulse has significant metabolic consequences.